-As the world turns its attention to Hummer, which is about to make an unexpected electrifying comeback, we’re taking a look at the story of the Toyota Mega Cruiser:
+As the world turns its attention to Hummer, which is about to make an unexpected electrifying comeback, we’re taking a look at the Toyota Mega Cruiser:

 The BXD10’s roots

-Toyota began making 4x4s well before it became a giant in the global automotive industry.
+Toyota began making 4x4s well before it became such a huge player in the global automotive industry.
 The Jeep-like AK10 released in 1951 spawned the BJT (pictured) developed for the Japanese army but rejected in favour of a Mitsubishi.
 It quickly morphed into the original Land Cruiser which won over generations of drivers with its ability to conquer the most challenging terrains on the planet.